romangrubic/Star-Trek-Django/database.md

-## Database are sorted by App where they are located.
+## Databases are sorted by App where they are located.
 ---
 ## Summary
 * [User](#user)